-Prakshi Malik is an award-winning filmmaker and dancer working creatively and collaboratively to make films that sway our collective imaginations.
-She grew up in Delhi, India and is currently based in Minneapolis, Mni Sota Makoce, on Dakota and Anishinaabe land.
+Prakshi Malik is an award-winning filmmaker working collaboratively to make films that sway our collective imaginations.

-Prakshi has trained in Kuchipudi dance, West African dance and performed with Ananya Dance Theatre.
+Prakshi's background in dance and ensemble theatre influences her empathy as a director and her rhythm as an editor.
+She has trained in Kuchipudi dance, West African dance and performed with Ananya Dance Theatre.
 She holds a BA in Media and Cultural Studies from Macalester College and MFA in Film Production from the University of Texas at Austin.
 Prakshi is a member of Brown Girls Doc Mafia, Asian American Documentary Network and Alliance of Documentary Editors.

 In telling women’s stories from diasporic and global communities of color, how to preserve the tenderness and the resistance?